tudasc/qTESLA/x64/qtesla-piii-jni-vs20119/README.md

     objs/fips202.o: sha3/fips202.c
 	    @mkdir -p $(@D)

-And builds the object files of the standard C-files of qTesla.
+And builds the object files of the standard C-files of qTESLA.
 What is changes are the C-compile flags:

     CFLAGS = -std=gnu11 -fPIC -O3 -g3 -D $(ARCHITECTURE) -D __LINUX__ -fomit-frame-pointer -fopenmp